California Air Resources Board: Air Quality Planning and Science Division

-Atmospheric Modeling & Support Section
+Atmospheric Modeling and Support Section

 The Atmospheric Modeling & Support Section is one of three sections within the Modeling & Meteorology Branch.
 The other two sections are the Regional Air Quality Modeling Section and the Meteorology Section.

 The air quality and atmospheric pollution dispersion models routinely used by this Section include a number of the models recommended by the U.S. Environmental Protection Agency (EPA).
 The section uses models which were either developed by CARB or whose development was funded by CARB, such as: